 An example of a first-order ambisonic encoding of a sound source.
-The user can control the direction of the source.

 The vector intensity visualizer analyzes the sound-field and shows the strongest sound activity.